dns-stats/draft-dns-capture-format/draft-ietf-dnsop-dns-capture-format.md

 whether the OPCODE/RR type was not recognised by the collecting implementation or whether it was specifically configured not to record it.

+In the case of RR records, each record must be parsable, including parsing the record RDATA, to determine whether it is correctly formed.
+Otherwise it has to be regarded as at least potentially partially malformed.
+See (#malformed-messages) for further discussion of storing partially parsed messages.

 For the case of unrecognised OPCODES the message may be parsable (for example, if it has a format similar enough to the one described in [@!RFC1035]) or it may not.
 See (#malformed-messages) for further discussion of storing partially parsed messages.